ENCCS/openmp-gpu/content/introduction.rst

  - *lastprivate*: like private except original value is updated after construct.
  - *reduction*: a safe way of joining work from all threads after construct.

-Bellow is an example of *reductiomn* code without race condition:
+Bellow is an example of *reduction* code without race condition:

    .. tabs::